2022-23 Saunders Faculty and Staff Go Above and Beyond

 Matt Cornwell has been promoted to the associate director of student services at Saunders College of Business.

-Rich DeJordy, Ph.D., will be joining the Saunders College of Business as the new department chair of management in January 2023!
+Rich DeJordy, Ph.D., professor of management, will be joining the Saunders College of Business as the new department chair of management in January 2023!
 He is extraordinarily experienced within his field in both industry and academia, having served as a faculty member at Craig School of Business at California State University, D’Amore-McKim School of Business at Northeastern University, and published in top journals.

-Raj Murthy, Ph.D., professor of marketing and Torrence Sparkman, Ph.D., associate professor of management have been recognized for their engagement as Inaugural Faculty Fellows.
+Raj Murthy, Ph.D., professor of marketing, and Torrence Sparkman, Ph.D., associate professor of management, have been recognized for their engagement as Inaugural Faculty Fellows.
 Professor Murthy has been realized as a fellow in business and Professor Sparkman has been accepted as a strategic priority fellow in diversity, equity, and inclusion.